10 Tips for Making Money in Cities: Skylines

 In Cities: Skylines, money isn’t too hard to make.
 Once the city reaches a few tens of thousands - assuming it’s relatively well-managed - you’ll probably be sitting on a few million in the bank and have enough to build pretty much whatever you need.

-But in the early games, it can be difficult to balance the books.
+But in the early game, it can be difficult to balance the books.
 That’s especially true in your first few cities, when it can be quite easy to accidentally tank by expanding too quickly.
 Here’s a few tips that I hope will help you out.

 Note on compatibility: these tips should apply across all platforms (PC, PS4, Xbox, Switch, Mac) of the unmodded game.